Surpasses competitors in comfort and versatility, while including some clever features.

-Users report that the design on this camp chair is excellent — lightweight yet strong enough to handle heavier weights.
+Users report that the design of this camp chair is excellent — lightweight yet strong enough to handle heavier weights.
 Features mesh netting, which is breathable and keeps you cool.

 Some feel the design of the back is too low.
 It's a low-profile chair so it sits closer to the ground.

 This model stands out for being well-constructed, durable, and comfortable.
 Added benefits of features like the shade canopy and cup holders.
-Canopy transforms into carry bag.
+Canopy transforms into carrying bag.